ietf-wg-cellar/ebml-specification/specification.markdown

 The Element Data of a UTF-8 Element MUST be a valid UTF-8 string up to whichever comes first: the end of the Element or the first occurring Null octet.
 Within the Element Data of a String or UTF-8 Element, any Null octet itself and any following data within that Element SHOULD be ignored.
 A string value and a copy of that string value terminated by one or more Null Octets are semantically equal.

 [@tableNullOctetSemantics] shows examples of semantics and validation for the use of Null Octets.
-Values to represent Stored Values and the Semantic Meaning as represented as hexadecimal values.
+Values to represent Stored Values and the Semantics Meaning as represented as hexadecimal values.

-Stored Value        | Semantic Meaning :-------------------|:-------------------
+Stored Value        | Semantics Meaning :-------------------|:-------------------
 0x65 0x62 0x6D 0x6C | 0x65 0x62 0x6D 0x6C
 0x65 0x62 0x00 0x6C | 0x65 0x62